What is Diffusion

 Since the distribution of molecules occurs in a variety of conditions, diffusion can be classified into two major types:

-- Breathing oxygen into the body and sending carbon dioxide out of the body during respiration
+Example: Breathing in oxygen and releasing carbon dioxide out of the body during respiration

-It is defined as a process where the diffusing material requires the presence of another molecule or a facilitator to perform diffusion.
+It is the process in which the diffusing material requires the presence of another molecule or a facilitator to perform diffusion.